NoseyLoner/QTBS/README.md

 # QTBS
-A Turn-Based Strategy game with Quantum Mechanics
+A Turn-Based Strategy game with Quantum Mechanics (Eventually)